UMN-CMS/SingleStopCoffea/README.md

 This includes
 - Definitions of all used dataset
 - Region definitions
-- Descriptions of histograms and other analysis artifacts
+- Descriptions of histograms and other analysis artifacts.
-- Handling of MC weights
+- Handling of MC weights.
-- Handling of systematics
+- Handling of systematics, both for scale and shape.
 - Automatic scale-out with dask and condor
-- Postprocessing utilities for creating plots and more
+- Postprocessing utilities for creating plots, scale factors, and more

 ## Installation